wasabipesto/themis/README.md

 - For running tasks I have provided a `justfile`, which requires `just` to run.
 You can install that by following the instructions [here](https://just.systems/man/en/packages.html).
 The `justfile` is very simple, and you can just run the commands by hand if you don't want to install it.
 - The script for site deployment uses `rclone` and thus can be deployed to any target supported by that utility.
 You can install rclone by following the instructions [here](https://rclone.org/install/), or deploy the site some other way.
 - Some other optional utilities:
   - There are a few Python scripts I use for development in the `scripts` folder.
-If you want to use these, ensure you have a recent version of Python installed.
+If you want to use these, ensure you have `uv` [installed](https://docs.astral.sh/uv/getting-started/installation/).
   - When testing API responses I use `jq` for filtering and general formatting.
 You can get that [here](https://jqlang.org/download/).
   - A couple scripts for debugging are written with `rust-script`.
 Installation instructions are [here](https://rust-script.org/#installation).